swiftlang/swift-evolution/proposals/0000-map-sorting.md

 ```

 Like [`sort()`](https://developer.apple.com/documentation/swift/mutablecollection/2802575-sort)
 and [`sorted()`](https://developer.apple.com/documentation/swift/sequence/1641066-sorted), key-path sorting is a highly common practice and a fundamental case that deserves some out-of-the-box convenience.
-The only issue with focusing solely on key-paths in an ABI-stable world is that we risk API sprawl by neglecting custom transforms, whereas the generalized approach is both flexible and provident in leaving space for key-paths [were we to support implicit key-path-to-function conversions](https://github.com/apple/swift-evolution/pull/977) sometime in the future.
-Ideally, swapping property-based transforms for key-paths will be a matter of style.
+The only issue with focusing solely on key-paths in an ABI-stable world is that we risk API sprawl by neglecting custom mappings, whereas the closure-based approach is both flexible and provident in leaving space for [implicit key-path-to-function conversions](https://github.com/apple/swift-evolution/pull/977).
+Ideally, the choice between a key-path and a closure will but a matter of style:

 ```swift
 chats.sort(on: { $0.lastMsg.date }, by: >)